-- A. Iowa Imposes a Restrictive and Burdensome Certificate-of-Need Requirement. - 118.
-The primary goal of Iowa's certificate-of-need program is to provide established healthcare businesses with a government-backed shield from competition. - 119.
-The certificate-of-need requirement has nothing to do with health or safety.

-Other laws regulate the licensing and safety of outpatient surgery centers: - a.
-Life and safety building codes for outpatient surgery centers are regulated by Iowa Administrative Code sections 661-205.1(100) and 661-205.20(1); - b.
-Iowa licenses physicians and surgeons under Iowa Code Chapter 148; and - c. facilities that accept Medicare funds must be certified in accordance with federal standards under 42 C.F.R. § 416(A)-(C). - 120.
-Iowa's certificate-of-need approval process is time-consuming and involves multiple steps before various subdivisions within the Department of Public Health. - 121.
-The crux of Iowa's regulatory scheme is found in Iowa Code § 135.63, which broadly prohibits establishing any new or changed "institutional health service" without first applying for and receiving a "certificate of need" from the Department of Public Health.

-- 122. Offering any institutional health service without the required certificate of need carries a civil penalty of up to \$300 for each day the facility is in violation.
-Iowa Code \$ 135.73. - 123.
+- A. Iowa Imposes a Restrictive, Burdensome Certificate-of-Need Requirement. - 112.
+The primary goal of Iowa's certificate-of-need program is to provide current healthcare providers with a government-backed shield from competition. - 113.
+Iowa's certificate-of-need approval process is time-consuming and involves multiple steps before various subdivisions within the Department of Public Health. - 114.
+The crux of Iowa's regulatory scheme is found in Iowa Code § 135.63, which broadly prohibits establishing any new or changed "institutional health service" without first applying for and receiving a "certificate of need" from the Department of Public Health. - 115.
+Offering any institutional health service without the required certificate of need carries a civil penalty of up to \$300 for each day the facility is in violation.
+Iowa Code \$ 135.73. - 116.
 "New . . . or changed institutional health service" is defined broadly, including: "The construction, development or other establishment of a new institutional health facility."
 Iowa Code § 135.61(18).
 An outpatient surgery center, or "outpatient surgical facility," is defined to be an institutional health facility.
-Iowa Code § 135.61(14). - 124.
-The first step in the application process is to file a letter of intent with the Department of Public Health, briefly describing the proposed new or changed service, its location, and its estimated cost.
+Iowa Code § 135.61(14). - 117.
+The first step in the application process is to file a letter of intent with the Department of Public Health briefly describing the proposed new or changed service, its location, and its estimated cost.
 Iowa Code § 135.65.
 This letter initiates a "30-day waiting period," after which the applicant may submit an application for a certificate of need.
 Iowa Admin.
-Code § 641-202.2(135). - 125.
+Code § 641-202.2(135). - 118.
 Certificate-of-need applicants must also pay a fee of 0.3% of the anticipated cost of the project.
 The total cost of the project is calculated by adding site costs, land improvements, facility costs, movable equipment, and financing costs.
 Iowa Admin.
 Code § 641-202.4(2)(a).
 The minimum fee is \$600 and the maximum fee is \$21,000.
 Iowa Code § 135.63(1); Iowa Admin.
-Code § 641-202.4(2). - 126.
-Within 15 calendar days, the Department of Public Health must acknowledge receipt of the application and notify the applicant if the application is incomplete.
+Code § 641-202.4(2).

+- 119. Within 15 calendar days, the Department of Public Health must acknowledge receipt of the application and notify the applicant if the application is incomplete.
 Iowa Admin.
-Code § 641-202.4(3). - 127.
+Code § 641-202.4(3). - 120.
 After accepting a complete application, the Department must notify all "affected persons" in writing of the application, including those persons who are or will be competitors.
 Iowa Code §§ 135.61(d) and 135.66(2); Iowa Admin.
 Code § 641-202.4(4).

-- 128. While consumers or third-party payers may receive notice by the Department's furnishing the information to news media, competitor health facilities must receive written notice. - 129.
+While consumers or third-party payers may receive notice by the Department's furnishing the information to news media, competitor health facilities must receive written notice. - 121.
 After notice is given, the Department will conduct a formal review of the application.
-Formal review includes, first, a public hearing and, second, evaluating the application against the non-exhaustive criteria in Iowa Code § 135.64. - 130.
+Formal review includes, first, a public hearing and, second, evaluating the application against the non-exhaustive criteria in Iowa Code § 135.64. - 122.
 The public hearing, which must be held before evaluating the application against the relevant statutory criteria, is conducted by the Health Facilities Council.
-Iowa Code § 135.66(3). - 131.
+Iowa Code § 135.66(3).
 The Council must give 10 days' notice before the hearing and must allow any "affected person," including the proposed facility's potential competitors, to testify in favor of or against the application.
-Iowa Code § 135.66(4). - 132.
+Iowa Code § 135.66(4). - 123.
 The hearing format, in descending order, is as follows: - i.
 Announcement of application under review. - ii.
 Presentation of department report. - iii.
+Applicant presentation.

-Applicant presentation. - iv.
-Affected persons' presentation. - v.
-Applicant's rebuttal. - vi.
-Council discussion, motion, and final decision.
+- iv.
+Affected persons' presentation.

+- v.
+Applicant's rebuttal.

+- vi.
+Council discussion, motion and final decision.